-Mulch is helpful for gardeners to keep weeds under control and maintain moisture in the garden.
+Mulch helps gardeners keep weeds under control and maintain moisture in the garden.
 However, it's not helpful for dogs.
 Cocoa mulch contains theobromine, which is toxic for dogs, and like other mulches, presents choking and intestinal hazards.
 If you want to mulch your garden, use a less hazardous material or keep your dog away from mulched areas.

-Dr. Justine Lee of the Pet Health Network notes that most mulches are safe for dogs, not causing a toxic reaction.
-However, a dog eating mulch still runs the risk of ingesting foreign bodies, presenting choking hazards as well as esophageal inflammation, scarring and perforation.
-Ingesting pieces of mulch may perforate his intestines and cause an intestinal obstruction.
+Most mulches are safe for dogs, not causing a toxic reaction.
+However, if a dog ate mulch, he runs the risk of ingesting foreign bodies, presenting choking hazards as well as esophageal inflammation, scarring, and perforation.
+Ingesting pieces of mulch might perforate his intestines and cause an intestinal obstruction.

-You can control your home gardening choices, however your dog may still encounter dangerous mulch when you're visiting the park or friends.
+You can control your home gardening choices.
+However, your dog might still encounter dangerous mulch when you're visiting the park or friends.
 Keep your dog on leash and stay alert to minimize the chance he'll snag some mulch.
-If he exhibits symptoms of theobromine poisoning, he should see a vet.
+If he exhibits symptoms of theobromine poisoning, consult a veterinarian immediately.